Adalbert009/AI-Companion/README.md

 TensorFlow.js: A JavaScript library that brings machine learning to the browser, enabling real-time AI interactions such as natural language processing or predictive models.

-OpenAI API: Likely used for advanced AI capabilities, like generating human-like text or responses, enabling more sophisticated interactions.
+OpenAI API: Used for advanced AI capabilities, like generating human-like text or responses, enabling more sophisticated interactions.

 Database and Data Management: